 “Proofing & light editing” refers to text that may need some tweaks here and there to make it really shine.
 The text contains few, if any, grammatical or punctuation errors and contains sufficient interesting information to engage readers.
 Most writing falls into the “Heavy editing” or “Medium editing” categories.

 Every potential client receives a free estimate for each project.
 Please refer to the fee scale above and realize that this is only a guideline.
 Half of the fee is due upfront.
 The other half is due within 30 days of completion.
-Payments may be made via check payable to “Deborah Jeanne Sergeant” and mailed to the address I provide or via PayPal.
+Payments may be made via check payable to “Deborah Jeanne Sergeant” and mailed to the address I provide.
+I also accept payments via PayPal.

 Any suggestions for revision must be made within 30 days and must adhere closely to the original project’s idea, size and scope or else additional fees will be assessed.
 Revisions suggested after 30 days will incur an additional, reasonable fee.